Got my Mojo working but it just won't work on you

 The food blew my mind.
 It was clever, and unlike some fashionable venues, not so obviously tricked up that the modern techniques became the star over the produce.
 This was definitely no case of style over substance, rather an intelligent working of flavours, textures and techniques used to deliver a concept that had incubated in Calombaris' mind.

 The idea of what a dish could be - at its best - was at the core of each course with the inspiration explained by the waitstaff on presentation.
 At the end of the meal, a digestive of mastic and sugar on a teaspoon was hardened in a shot glass of water to form a sticky toffee.
-It was a sensation, with just a hint of clove oil that cleared the palate and settled the stomach; m
+It was a sensation, with just a hint of clove oil that cleared the palate and settled the stomach; magic.

 Ordinarily my annual 'big night out' would have been enough to get my mojo on track again, but it failed.
 Where's the spark gone?